PrivSec-dev/privsec.dev/content/posts/android/Android Tips.md

 Carriers can track your coarse location through various means.
 In order to avoid this type of tracking, you need to do the following:

-- Disable WiFi-Calling.
-WiFi-Calling connections do not go through the VPN tunnel, and thus will reveal your WiFi IP address to the carrier.
+- Disable Wi&#8209;Fi calling.
+Wi&#8209;Fi calling connections bypass the system VPN and thus reveal the local network's public IP&nbsp;address to the carrier.

 - Disable the SIMs/eSIMs in **Settings** → **Network & internet** → **SIMs**.
 On GrapheneOS, if you are using an eSIM, you will need to enable the privileged eSIM management app before doing so.
 With certain carriers, there will be an ePDG server defined which the operating system will connect to outside of a VPN tunnel.
 While unlikely, a malicious carrier can track a user by giving them a unique ePDG server.

 - Turn on airplane mode.
 This will turn off the modem and disable all transmission to cell towers.
 Note that simply removing SIM cards is not enough&nbsp;--- your phone will still connect to cellular networks to permit emergency calling.